 An annotated bibliography is a list of citations to sources, such as books and articles.
-Each citation is followed by an annotation, a brief descriptive and evaluative paragraph, about 150 words long, that analyzes the source.
+Each citation is followed by an annotation, a brief descriptive and evaluative paragraph about 150 words long, that analyzes the source.
 An annotated bibliography usually looks like any other bibliography with alphabetized citations of sources, except that here each source is followed by an explanatory paragraph.
-This work can form the basis of a literature review later in the writing process.
-The purpose of the annotation is to inform on the relevance, accuracy, and quality of the sources cited.
+The purpose of the annotation is to inform on the relevance, accuracy, and quality of the sources cited, and this work can form the basis of a literature review later in the writing process.

 Most of the major citation styles call for a hanging first line on annotated bibliographies.
 This means the first line of the citation will align with the left margin of the page, and all subsequent lines of the citation and annotation will indent to the right.